mmorey/MDMCoreData/README.md

 During large data imports you can easily pause `MDMFetchedResultsTableDataSource` for improved performance:

     self.tableDataSource.paused = YES;

 For more information please see the [documentation](http://cocoadocs.org/docsets/MDMCoreData).

+### NSManagedObject+MDMCoreDataAdditions

+Instead of hardcoding an entity name you can call `MDMCoreDataAdditionsEntityName`:

+    NSFetchRequest *fetchRequest = [NSFetchRequest fetchRequestWithEntityName:[Event MDMCoreDataAdditionsEntityName]];

+New managed objections can be created in 1 line:

+    Event *newEvent = [Event MDMCoreDataAdditionsInsertNewObjectIntoContext:[self.fetchedResultsController managedObjectContext]];

+For more information please see the [documentation](http://cocoadocs.org/docsets/MDMCoreData).